sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli/ssh.md

 keywords: ssh, cli
-description: The MetricsHub SSH CLI provides a command-line interface for MetricsHub's core SSH client.
-It enables to efficiently troubleshoot and run SSH requests against monitored resources directly from the command line.
+description: How to execute remote commands on SSH-enabled devices with the MetricsHub SSH CLI.

 # SSH CLI Documentation

-SSH (Secure Shell) is a protocol used for securely accessing and managing devices over a network.
-It provides secure remote login and command execution, making it ideal for configuration management, monitoring, and troubleshooting.
+The **MetricsHub SSH CLI** allows you to execute commands on SSH-enabled devices.
+When running the CLI, you can choose to authenticate yourself with credentials or a public key and configure additional settings, such as timeout and port.

-The SSH CLI in MetricsHub facilitates executing remote commands on SSH-enabled devices.
-It supports authentication via username/password or public key, with options to configure timeout and port settings.
+Before using the CLI, ensure your platform supports SSH monitoring by checking the [Connector Directory](https://metricshub.com/docs/latest/metricshub-connectors-directory.html).

 ## Syntax

 ### SSH with Username and Password

 ```bash